iotaledger/integration-services/api/usage-ssi-bridge.md

 # Ecommerce-SSI Bridge

-The Ecommerce-SSI Bridge allows users to create self sovereign identities and decentralized identifiers ([DID Documents](https://www.w3.org/TR/did-core/)) for organizations, persons and objects.
+The Ecommerce-SSI Bridge allows users to create Self-Sovereign Identities, linking Decentralized Identifiers (DIDs) to their specification ([DID Documents](https://www.w3.org/TR/did-core/)).
+DIDs are public/private key pairs and can be created for organizations, individuals and objects.
 Each identity is represented by a unique public key immutably stored onto the ledger.
-Identities and public keys are used to anchor off chain Verifiable Credentials ([VCs](https://www.w3.org/TR/vc-data-model/)), certificates contaning identity attributes and signed by an Issuer identity.
+Identities and public keys are used to anchor off-chain Verifiable Credentials ([VCs](https://www.w3.org/TR/vc-data-model/)), certificates containing identity attributes and signed by an Issuer identity (using its private key).

-Issuer itself is an entity with its own decentralized identity.
+The Issuer itself is an entity with its own decentralized identity.
 The Bridge allows an identified trust root to verify users identity.
-Verified identities can then progate this verification to other entities (organizations, persons, objects) using a network of trust approach (see figure below).
+Verified identities can then propagate this verification to other entities (organizations, individuals, objects) using a network of trust approach (see figure below).

 <img width="755" alt="Screenshot 2021-05-21 at 22 21 31" src="https://user-images.githubusercontent.com/1702827/119199456-fdb5d880-ba82-11eb-8983-bec1e36afdab.png">

 The Bridge also allows Issuers to issue Verifiable Credentials for selected Owners (identified by a decentralized identity) and Owners to present them to Verifiers.
 Verifiers can use the Ecommerce-SSI Bridge APIs to verify credentials authenticity.
-This requires to verify that a credentila contains the identifier of the owner presenting it, and it is signed by an authorised Issuer.
-This requires to access the information stored onto a ledger.
+This requires verifying that a credential contains the identifier (DID) of the owner presenting it, and it is signed by an authorised Issuer.
+This requires access to the information stored onto a ledger.

 The image below shows the interaction between Issuer, Owner, Verifier and the ledger to manage the lifecycle of decentralized identities and verifiable credentials.

 <img width="742" alt="Screenshot 2021-05-21 at 22 21 11" src="https://user-images.githubusercontent.com/1702827/119199429-ef67bc80-ba82-11eb-8d74-c92f5bc66717.png">

-Our Ecommerce-SSI Bridge provides an abstraction layer through REST APIs that allows entities to create decentralized identities (the identity), verify them, attach verifiable credentials and verify them.
+Our Ecommerce-SSI Bridge provides an abstraction layer through REST APIs that allows entities to create decentralized identities (DIDs), verify them, attach verifiable credentials and verify them.

-The figure below shows the envisioned system architecture (within the full set of IOTA ecommerce tools for ENSURESEC).
+The figure below shows the envisioned system architecture (within the full set of IOTA e-commerce tools for ENSURESEC).
 ![IOTA-Tools-Architecture](https://user-images.githubusercontent.com/1702827/119853084-c5d9e580-bf07-11eb-9cac-9aab23d7123a.png)

 Below we provide examples on how the Bridge could be used in the context of ecommerce ecosystems, in particular: 1) secure goods distribution 2) secure sales.